AnneCh/Portfolio_build/LOGS/august22.md

 => goal still to stylize the navbar, especially the buttons inside

 => I understant what sx{{}} does, it allows to get the theme's parameters and select them.
-I've tried doing it by passing in the theme's parameters, I can't get the backgorund of the cards to change color...
+I've tried doing it by passing in the theme's parameters, I can't get the backgorund of the cards to change color, same for changing the size of the navbar...
 I must be missing some knowledge that I will look into next time.
 ===================

 02 august